oumaima-echriyah/Cybersecurity-Chatbot/README.md

 - Ensured clear error handling for queries unrelated to the cybersecurity dataset.
 - Designed a user-friendly interface similar to modern chatbot designs.

-*Screenshots showcasing the chat interface and chatbot responses will be added.*

 ### Ouassim Assoufi
 *Details to be added.*